AMM & DEX Venues

 |---|---|

-| Symmetric shape | Liquidity evenly distributed — typical of range-order LPs |
+| Symmetric shape | Liquidity evenly distributed |

 | Lopsided toward one side | More capital deployed on that side of the current price |

-| Thin bars near current tick | Low concentrated liquidity — swaps have higher price impact at current levels |
+| Thin bars near current tick | Low concentrated liquidity — high price impact per trade |

-| Sudden step-change in bar height | Tick boundary where a large concentrated position starts or ends |
+| Step-change in bar height | Tick boundary where a large concentrated position starts or ends |

-Consolidated Depth (Professional+)
+Consolidated Depth

 Each row shows one venue with: